hackmynutts/hackmynutts/README.md

 📚 Favorite Books

 - *Atomic Habits - by James Clear*
+- *The Richest Man In Babylon - by George S. Clason*
 - *The subtle art of not giving a f*ck - by Mark Manson*

 ---